 The following are habitats where you can catch Shorthead Redhorse:

 - Outside of Bends

 HOW TO CATCH A SHORTHEAD REDHORSE

 The shorthead redhorse is relatively easy to catch and is not considered a game fish.
-To catch them, anglers use various methods, such as spin-casting, fly tackle, and bait-casting.
+To catch them, anglers use various methods, such as spinning-reel, fly tackle, and bait-casting.
 Most anglers opt for very sharp hooks with enough weight to help the bait get to the bottom.
 It is advisable to lean the rod on something to keep it propped up.
 This makes it easier to tell when it takes the bait.
 Slipfloat rigs are highly recommended, as are medium-light spinning rods.

 The following are effective fishing methods and techniques for catching Shorthead Redhorse:

 Best Lures, Bait & Tackle to catch Shorthead Redhorse

 The best baits to use for shorthead redhorses are nightcrawlers and worms, though they will also hit on canned meat, shrimp, and clams.

 The following are fishing lures, bait and tackle that can be used to catch Shorthead Redhorse: